-Waves in the other three categories are influenced by factors which make them tend to overcome the curvature of the Earth, either by refraction as with ionospheric waves, refraction as with tropospheric waves, or diffraction at the surface of the Earth itself as with ground waves.
+Waves in the other three categories are influenced by factors which make them tend to overcome the curvature of the Earth, either by refraction as with ionospheric waves, refraction as with tropospheric waves, diffraction at the surface of the Earth, or by reflection from buildings etc. as with ground waves.